Bronya-Rand/DDLC-ModMaker/README.md

 Although Doki Doki Mod Maker can be used to run any other Ren'Py games/mods other than DDLC, **do not attempt to modify Doki Doki Mod Maker in a way for modding other games without developer permission** as it can violate Intellectual Property Guidelines (IPG).
 Please note that the creator of this tool will not provide support for modifications outside of Doki Doki Literature Club.

-For the purposes of LGPL compliance, all source code that Doki Doki Mod Maker and the Ren'Py SDK depends on is located in one of the following repositories:
+For the purposes of LGPL compliance, all source code that Doki Doki Mod Maker and Ren'Py SDK depends on is located in one of the following repositories:

 * https://github.com/renpy/renpy (Ren'Py)